ahtaarra/ahtaarra.github.io/content/posts/post4.md

 These days only one of my flatmates still has meals in dining table at the kitchen.
 He makes small talk in a typical British fashion and is friendly overall.
 But he tends to eat food in silence, sometimes listening to podcasts.
 And, well, he seems reticent.

 However, I don’t eat my food at the kitchen anymore.
-What I do now is what I once used to do - take my food to my room and have it, usually while watching something… maybe something comforting or funny.
+What I do now is what I once used to do - take my food to my room and have it there, usually while watching something… maybe something funny or comforting.
 Maybe once or twice a month, I can be spotted sharing a table with others.
 I tend to attend ‘RLA’ organised events for my student accommodation and have meals with my friends in Bristol when I visit them.
 And I do still have my monthly book club meetings.

 For me, a seat at the table is not about opportunities but belonging.